Louisiana Gastric Bypass (Roux-en-Y)

 We recommend the GBP as an excellent tool to help patients lose weight and keep it off long term.
 Weight loss from this procedure averages 60-80% loss of excess body weight.
-Gastric bypass is highly effective bariatric procedure because patients not only eat less and feel full quickly, but they also do not fully absorb the food they eat.
+Gastric bypass is a highly effective bariatric procedure because patients not only often eat less and feel full quickly, but they also do not fully absorb the food they eat.
 Best results occur when patients are adherent to our post-op dietary and exercise programs.

-There are also health and quality of life benefits to having this surgery.
+There are also often health and quality of life benefits to having this surgery.
 Studies found that gastric bypass:

 - Resolved type 2 diabetes in 83.8% of patients and often resolved the disease within days of surgery*

 - Resolved high blood pressure in 67.5% of patients*